digital-blueprint/dispatch-app/README.md

 Note that you will need a Keycloak server along with a client id for the domain you are running this html on.

-## Using a single activity as pre-build package
+## Using a single activity as pre-built package

-You can also use a single activity directly from the [unpkg cdn](https://unpkg.com/browse/@dbp-topics/dualdelivery/) for example the `dbp-qualified-signature-pdf-upload` activity to qualifiedly sign PDF documents like this:
+You can also use a single activity directly from the [Unpkg CDN](https://unpkg.com/browse/@dbp-topics/dualdelivery/) for example the `dbp-qualified-signature-pdf-upload` activity to qualifiedly sign PDF documents like this:

 ```html